fastrodev/fastro/benchmarks/_template.md

 ![ci][ci] ![deno][deno]

-**Fastro** is web framework for developers who are obsessed with clean code, simplicity & performance.
+**Fastro** is web framework for developers who are obsessed with simplicity & performance.

 It is inspired by [Express](https://expressjs.com/), [Fastify](https://www.fastify.io/) & [Nest](https://nestjs.com/).